Multi-Region Business Continuity Plan (Business Continuity Plan)

 Entity Correlations

-When data syncs to the BCP system, the IDs do not necessarily remain the same.
-Despite that, the correlation between entities on both systems is maintained when data syncs to the BCP system.
+When data syncs to the Multi-Region BCP system, the IDs do not necessarily remain the same.
+Despite that, the correlation between entities on both systems is maintained when data syncs to the Multi-Region BCP system.
 For example, the user Ichabod Crane is assigned the role of Administrator - Sleepy Hollow.
-The user ID of Ichabod Crane is not necessarily the same in both the primary and BCP systems.
+The user ID of Ichabod Crane is not necessarily the same in both the primary and Multi-Region BCP systems.
 The role ID of Administrator - Sleepy Hollow is also not the same.
-Even though the IDs are not the same, Ichabod Crane still has the same role in both the primary and BCP systems.
+Even though the IDs are not the same, Ichabod Crane still has the same role in both the primary and Multi-Region BCP systems.

-Because the IDs of entities in the BCP system are not the same, this impacts your Studio scripts.
+Because the IDs of entities in the Multi-Region BCP system are not the same, this impacts your Studio scripts.
 When a script syncs, it retains any unique IDs you've used in the script.
 For example, you may have referenced a specific skill ID in the script.
 In this scenario, the script would be referencing the ID of the skill in your primary system.
-This means you need to update any unique IDs in the BCP version of the script.
+This means you need to update any unique IDs in the Multi-Region BCP version of the script.

-Your BCPsystem is meant to let you handle emergencies.
+Your Multi-Region BCPsystem is meant to let you handle emergencies.
 It's not meant to be a complete copy of your primary system.
-Your apps and features may be enabled in the BCP system, but they won't include data or configuration as part of the system sync.
+Your apps and features may be enabled in the Multi-Region BCP system, but they won't include data or configuration as part of the system sync.

 User Access and Syncing

-• No Access: The user account does not have access to the BCP tenant.
+• No Access: The user account does not have access to the Multi-Region BCP tenant.
 By default, all employees have no access.

 • Single Access: The user account can only access whichever tenant is active.
-So, they can only log in to the BCP tenant when you've switched to the BCP tenant and it's active.
+So, they can only log in to the Multi-Region BCP tenant when you've switched to the Multi-Region BCP tenant and it's active.

 • Multiple Access: The user account can choose which tenant to log in to.
-This type of access should be given to administrators, who you want to be able to log in to the BCP tenant at any time.
+This type of access should be given to administrators, who you want to be able to log in to the Multi-Region BCP tenant at any time.
 These users will have an updated login page.
-When logging in, a selector will let them choose between the primary and BCP tenant.
+When logging in, a selector will let them choose between the primary and Multi-Region BCP tenant.
 This selector will also show which tenant is currently active.
-This will help them easily know whether the BCP tenant is active or not.
+This will help them easily know whether the Multi-Region BCP tenant is active or not.

 Access is given to each individual employee; you cannot give access at the team or role level.
 You can give access to many users at one time with the employee bulk upload process.
-Or, you can edit an individual employee profile on the BCP tab.
+Or, you can edit an individual employee profile on the Multi-Region BCP tab.

 You may want to limit access to specific users for the following reasons:

-• Currently, only the voice channel is supported in the BCP system, so you only need enough agents to handle your voice contacts.
+• Currently, only the voice channel is supported in the Multi-Region BCP system, so you only need enough agents to handle your voice contacts.

-• The number of users you give access to the BCP system may have billing implications.
-For example, you may not want 10,000 user accounts constantly sitting in your BCP tenant.
+• The number of users you give access to the Multi-Region BCP system may have billing implications.
+For example, you may not want 10,000 user accounts constantly sitting in your Multi-Region BCP tenant.
 Contact your Account Representative for more information about billing.

 Considerations for Voice Points of Contact

-• Only voice points of contactClosed The entry point that an inbound contact uses to initiate an interaction, such as a phone number or email address. that you sync to your BCP system can continue to function when you switch to the BCP system.
+• Only voice points of contactClosed The entry point that an inbound contact uses to initiate an interaction, such as a phone number or email address. that you sync to your Multi-Region BCP system can continue to function when you switch to the Multi-Region BCP system.

-• When you switch to the BCP system, your primary system is inactive, including those voice points of contact.
+• When you switch to the Multi-Region BCP system, your primary system is inactive, including those voice points of contact.

-• If your primary server cluster had an outage, then comes back online while you're using your BCP system, you don't automatically switch back to the primary system.
+• If your primary server cluster had an outage, then comes back online while you're using your Multi-Region BCP system, you don't automatically switch back to the primary system.
 You must manually switch between systems.

 • If you deactivate a point of contact within 12 hours of the sync process, this update may not sync until the next day.

-Impact on CXone Mpower Users
+Impact on NiCE CXone Users

 • Your users likely cannot log in to your primary system.
-This depends on the situation, like whether there is an outage or maintenance, and whether you've switched over to the BCP system.
-If you've switched to the BCP system, then users with Single Access or Multiple Access can log in.
+This depends on the situation, like whether there is an outage or maintenance, and whether you've switched over to the Multi-Region BCP system.
+If you've switched to the Multi-Region BCP system, then users with Single Access or Multiple Access can log in.
 Types of access are explained in the User Access and Syncing section of this page.

 • If users are actively logged in and handling a contactClosed The person interacting with an agent, IVR, or bot in your contact center. when a disaster occurs, the interaction continues unless there is a complete outage or outage for that channelClosed Various voice and digital communication mediums that facilitate customer interactions in a contact center..

-• After you've switched to the BCP system, users need to log out and log back in again to continue handling contacts.
+• After you've switched to the Multi-Region BCP system, users need to log out and log back in again to continue handling contacts.

 • The login experience changes, depending on the user's level of access: